Get All the Dirt

 The stored energy inside your amaryllis bulb creates the flower display you love.
-Small bulbs deliver a small display, with one stem and a few blooms.
-Or sometimes only foliage.
-Large bulbs typically produce multiple stems and more flowers.
-In this case, more is better.
+Small bulbs don't have much energy and are destined to deliver underwhelming displays, with one stem and a few blooms.
+Or worse, only foliage.
+Large bulbs produce multiple stems and more flowers.
+In this case, more is absolutely better.

 Bulbs measuring 28-32cm around are nice, big bulbs.
 Shoot for this size.
 Here's a visual reference with a regulation size baseball.
 If you find ones that are larger, at a decent price, snag them.
 You'll congratulate yourself later.

 A tennis ball is 21cm around.
 An amaryllis bulb the size of a tennis ball is undersized.
 Avoid it; don't set yourself up for disappointment.
 (Big box stores, looking at you . . .)

 Note: a few types of amaryllis mature to smaller bulbs.
 These include Papillio/Butterfly amaryllis (the only oval bulbs in the group) and many of the cybister or spider amaryllis.
 These typically produce bulbs around 24-26cm, no matter how mature.